MartinMwiti/RESTful-API/README.md

 ### Directories
 1. `venv`: Virtual Environment for this repository which runs on `Python 3.8`

-2. `JSON+SQLAlchemy`: Contains the code that creates the Flask REST API with JSON Web Token Authentication and SQLAlchemy.
+2. `SQLAlchemy`: Contains the code that creates the Flask REST API with  SQLAlchemy.

 #
 ### Dependencies